silx-kit/pyFAI/doc/source/operations/windows.rst

 modules should become easier.

 **Nota:** This requires a network access and correct proxy settings.
-At ESRF, please get in contact with the hotline (24-24) to retrive those information.
+At ESRF, please get in contact with the hotline (24-24) to retrieve those information.

 .. code-block:: shell